Find answers to common VAT concerns for Czech freelancers doing business on AirBnB, Booking.com, Google, Facebook, Uber and more.

 How to Calculate VAT Payments

 If your annual turnover exceeds CZK 2 million, or you regularly invoice EU-registered business clients, you must register for VAT.
 You might also need to pay VAT in various circumstances (mergers, privatization, or the sale of a company).
 Whatever the case, our completely free, online VAT Payment Calculator can simplify your accounting.
-Use it to determine the VAT to include on your Czech invoices, whether 10%, 15% or the standard 21%.
+Use it to determine the VAT to include on your Czech invoices, either 12% or the standard 21%.